Night at the Museum: Critical response

-On the review aggregator Rotten Tomatoes, Night at the Museum has an approval rating of based on reviews and an average rating of 5.2/10.
+On the review aggregator Rotten Tomatoes, Night at the Museum has an approval rating of based on reviews and an average rating of 5.5/10.
 The site's critical consensus read, "Parents might call this either a spectacle-filled adventure or a shallow and vapid CG-fest, depending on whether they choose to embrace this on the same level as their kids."
 As of October 2020, on Metacritic, the film had a score of 48 out of 100 based on 28 critics, indicating "mixed or average reviews".
 According to CinemaScore polls conducted during the opening weekend, cinema audiences gave the film an average grade of "A−" on an A+ to F scale.

 Justin Chang of Variety magazine wrote: "This rambunctious, "Jumanji"-style extravaganza is a gallery of special effects in search of a story; rarely has so much production value yielded so little in terms of audience engagement."
 James Berardinelli of Reelviews gave it 2 stars out of 4, and commented on Stiller's performance by stating "It might be fair to give Ben Stiller an 'A' for effort, but to call what he does in this movie 'acting' is a misnomer.
 He does a lot of running around, occasionally falling down or bumping into things."
 One positive review by William Arnold of the Seattle Post-Intelligencer, gave it a B−, and stated that the film was "Out to impress and delight a family audience with the pageantry of human and natural history, and that's a surprisingly worthy ambition for a Hollywood comedy."

 Museum officials at the American Museum of Natural History have credited the film for increasing the number of visitors during the holiday season by almost 20%.
 According to a museum official, between December 22, 2006, and January 7, 2007, there were 50,000 more visitors than during the same period the prior year.

 Home media

-The film was released on a 2-Disc DVD edition in the United Kingdom on April 23, 2007.
-It was released on 1-Disc and 2-Disc DVD editions and Blu-ray Disc format on April 24, 2007, elsewhere.
+Night at the Museum was released on a 2-Disc DVD edition in the United Kingdom on April 23, 2007, by 20th Century Fox Home Entertainment.
+The film was released in 1-Disc and 2-Disc DVD editions and Blu-ray Disc format on April 24, 2007, elsewhere.

 As of December 6, 2009, the film has sold 9,191,694 DVDs and grossed $153,566,058 in DVD sales.